dawnos/fdn-pr/README.md

-# fdn-pr
+# Feature Disentanglement Network for Place Recognition

-Code for Adversarial feature disentanglement for place recognition across changing appearance
+Code for *Adversarial feature disentanglement for place recognition across changing appearance*.

+To be appeared after acceptance.